Art of the fractured

 Fragments.
 Braids.
 Juxtaposition.
 The stories we write don’t have to be linear.
 Sometimes, the richest, truest version falls onto the page in pieces.

 Let's pick through some fragmented and broken essays and stories together.
 We will then gather our own bits and pieces of things, such as found language and ephemera and other incongruities plus stray ideas, and begin to collage, erase, cut up, and rearrange these items into ... something else.
-The Art of the Fractured is an 8-week remote class open to writers of all genres who want to try their hand at fragmented structures.
+The Art of the Fractured is a 6-week remote class open to writers of all genres who want to try their hand at fragmented structures.

 We will examine how to effectively combine multiple subjects, images, and motifs within a single piece.
 We’ll explore how to use a fragmented structure to add complexity and amplify meaning without confusing the reader.
 Participants can expect generative writing exercises, craft readings, and the opportunity to receive thoughtful, written instructor feedback on two short pieces.